Mount Taibai

 Mount Taibai (太白山 (Tàibái Shān)) is a mountain located on the border between Mei, Taibai and Zhouzhi counties in the south west of Shaanxi Province, China on the watershed between the Han River and the Wei River.
-Its highest point, Baxian Tower (拔仙台), rises to a height of 3767 m, the tallest in the Qinling Range as well as Eastern China.
+Its highest point, Baxiantai (拔仙台), rises to a height of 3767 m, the tallest in the Qinling Range as well as Shaanxi Province.

 History

 During the reign of the legendary, morally perfect Three Sovereigns (c.
 2852–2070 BC) Mount Taibai was called Mountain of Rich Goods (pinyin: Dun Wu Shān).
 During the Xia dynasty (c.
 2070–1600 BC) it was known as Mount Taiyi, referring to the brightest star in Chinese astrology with all other stars orbiting around it.
 In Taoism, Taiyi is a supreme deity and the mountain its physical representation.
 Furthermore, Taiyi symbolises taiji, a cosmological state of the universe and its affairs on all levels, involving the interaction of Yin and Yang, the Five Phases and finally, all the concrete things in the universe.
 It was Tai Ji who gave birth to everything and therefore occupies a prominent place in Taoism.
 The Commentary on the Water Classic records: "During the time of Emperor Wu of Han, a Taoist temple already existed on Mount Taibai that was dedicated to Gu Chun, a man recorded in the Liexian Zhuan."
 The Tang dynasty work Lu Yi Ji (錄異記) says: "The Essence of the Golden Star fell upon the west of Zhongnan's main peak, and thus it was titled Taibai Mountain."
 Here, the spirit of the Golden Star metamorphosed into magnificent white jade.
 Ever since, the mountain has been known as Taibai Shan, literally Great (Tài) White (Bái) Mountain (Shān) and Taibai being an ancient Chinese name for the planet Venus.
 The name Mount Taibai also refers to the permanent snow covering the summit of what is the highest peak in the Qinling range.
 The poet Li Bai wrote in his gufeng poem: "How vast is great Taibai / The Stars across its slopes arrayed / From Heaven it stands three hundred li / From Mortal Earth so far away."